 I am a professor in the Department of Geography and the Environment at the University of North Texas.
 My interests focus on location intelligence, business strategy, and entrepreneurship.
-In connection with these interests, I contribute to the applied geography community, where I am the executive director of the Applied Geography Conferences, Inc. The Business Geography Specialty Group (BGSG) of the American Association of Geographers presented me with their Distinguished Scholar Award in 2018.
+In connection with these interests, I contribute to the applied geography community, where I am the executive director of the Applied Geography Conferences, Inc. The Business Geography Specialty Group (BGSG) of the American Association of Geographers presented me with their Distinguished Scholar Award in 2018, and the group's Distinguished Service Award in 2022.
 My students have placed first in the Lawrence Estaville Memorial Paper Competition (the annual student research competition sponsored by the BGSG) three times.
 I earned my B.E.
 (Engineering Physics), M.A.
 (Geography), and Ph.D.
 (Geography) at the University of Saskatchewan.
 My scholarly activities are summarized in my curriculum vitae, peer-reviewed publication list, conference presentation list, and UNT faculty profile.

 As a result of my geographically-rich upbringing, I became a fan (and to this day remain an avid follower) of the Saskatchewan Roughriders, the Ottawa Senators, the Boston Red Sox, and the Seattle Seahawks.
 Of all the sports I watch, I have a special spot in my heart for Canadian football.

 I enjoy investing my "free" time in community and family and serving through my church.
 The person that I am is directly related to what I believe.
 These time-tested and deeply-held beliefs provide a foundation for me and my family to live through some increasingly challenging times.
 I invite you to stop by the office and chat about matters of faith and belief.